Ruth Leger Sivard's

 UNESCO was her first professional partner; in April, 1974, she started to receive statistical data concerning education.
 Since then, thanks to Carceles Breis, Mrs. Sivard received increasingly detailed data from this organization yearly.

 The 16th edition (1996) of World Military and Social Expenditures was the final one published.
+Click here for a free download of this report.

 The report was distributed worldwide, with more than 20,000 copies printed in English each year.
 It has also appeared in other languages: French, Norwegian, Swedish, Dutch, Finnish, Japanese, German and Spanish.